Xboarder56/SYNOLOGY-DSM--DSM/README.md

 9. Finally, you will need to create a new log source selecting the custom Log source type we just created.

 # Change Log
+- 02-16-2019 - Regex changed for connection events.
+This resolved the issue with the event 'User accessed shared folder'.
 - 02-15-2019 - Regex modified to support parsing test events.
 Mapped 6 additional events.
 - 02-15-2019 - Changed the regex for Connection events to allow for mapping failed logins correctly.
 - 01-25-2019 - Changed the mapping of 2 Authentication events to a subcategory of "User Login Failure/Success".
 This was done to make it easier for creating authentication failure rules.